Published: November 6, 2020

 Finally, balance is the key here.
 Don't sacrifice functionality in the pursuit of beauty.

-Customization is one of the strongest advantages of banking web apps.
+Customization is one of the strongest advantages of online banking web apps.
 A well-developed customization system can significantly improve your retention rates and users’ engagement.

 Why does it work so well?